OpenMDAO/Aviary/aviary/docs/examples/reserve_missions.md

 This is performed by copying the cruise `phase_info` object from the basic example and adding `"reserve": True,` and `"target_distance": (200, 'km'),`.

 The results of this study are shown in the `traj_results_report.html`.
-The first things we review is the altitude plot.
+The first thing we review is the altitude plot.
 This plot clearly shows that a reserve cruise phase was created at the end of the regular mission.
 There is no climb phase in that reserve; we jump to 32,000 ft and cruise for 200 km.